 We will mainly use your data to:

-We use research, screening and profiling techniques to ensure communications are relevant and timely, and to provide an improved experience for our supporters.
-Profiling also allows us to target our resources effectively.
-We do this because it allows us to understand the background of the people who support us and help us to make appropriate requests to supporters who may be able and willing to give more than they already do.
+We use research and screening techniques to ensure communications are relevant and timely, and to provide an improved experience for our supporters.
+We conduct research as it enables us to understand more about the people who support us and help us to make appropriate requests to supporters who may be able and willing to give more than they already do.
 Importantly, it enables us to raise more funds, sooner, and more cost-effectively, than we otherwise would.

-When building a profile we may analyse geographic, demographic and other information relating to you in order to better understand your interests and preferences in order to contact you with the most relevant communications.
+In conducting our research, we may analyse geographic, demographic and other information relating to you so we better understand your interests and preferences in order to contact you with the most relevant communications.

 We do not sell or share personal details to third parties for the purposes of marketing.
 If we run an event in partnership with another named organisation your contact details will not be shared but names may be provided for administrative purposes e.g. registration/security.
 We will be very clear what will happen to your data when you register.